scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 I judge this article confusing (ignore) https://networkinterview.com/nat-configuration-nat-types-palo-alto/

 Note
-- When we do S(ource) NAT we configure [case NI SRC], but reverse traffic is actually doing  [case NI DST]
+- When we do standard S(ource) NAT we configure [case NI SRC], but reverse traffic is actually doing  [case NI DST]
-- When we do D(estination) NAT we configure [case NI DST], but reverse traffic is actually doing  [case NI SRC]
+- When we do standard D(estination) NAT we configure [case NI DST], but reverse traffic is actually doing  [case NI SRC]

 Above in [source NAT static](#source-nat-static-nat-one-to-one), we actually saw it was working for DNAT too.